tommytracey/udacity/deep-learning-nano/projects/5-face-generation/README.md

+### Deep Learning Foundations Nanodegree
-# Face Generation
+# Project: Face Generation

+---
+# Results
+The sections below outline the work I completed as part of this project.
+The Jupyter Notebook document containing the source code is located [here](https://github.com/tommytracey/udacity/blob/master/deep-learning-nano/projects/5-face-generation/final-submission/dlnd_face_generation-v13.ipynb).

+## Overview
-In this project, you'll use generative adversarial networks to generate new images of faces.
+In this project, we use generative adversarial networks to generate new images of faces.

-### Get the Data
+## Get the Data
 You'll be using two datasets in this project:
 - MNIST
 - CelebA